Monitoring, Debugging, and Troubleshooting

 The peer-notification daemon is started at system initialization or manually under super user permissions.

-The daemon collects information about TCP connections from all the running VMA processes.
-Upon VMA process termination (identified as causing TCP half open connection) the daemon notifies the peers (by sending Reset packets) in order to let them delete the TCP connections on their side.
+The daemon collects information about TCP connections from all the running XLIO processes.
+Upon XLIO process termination (identified as causing TCP half open connection) the daemon notifies the peers (by sending Reset packets) in order to let them delete the TCP connections on their side.

-This section lists problems that can occur when using VMA, and describes solutions for these problems.
+This section lists problems that can occur when using XLIO, and describes solutions for these problems.

 High Log Level

-VMA: WARNING: *************************************************************** VMA: WARNING: *VMA is currently configured with high log level* VMA: WARNING: *Application performance will decrease in
+XLIO: WARNING: *************************************************************** XLIO: WARNING: *XLIO is currently configured with high log level* XLIO: WARNING: *Application performance will decrease in

-This warning message indicates that you are using VMA with a high log level.
+This warning message indicates that you are using XLIO with a high log level.

-The VMA_TRACELEVEL variable value is set to 4 or more, which is good for troubleshooting but not for live runs or performance measurements.
+The XLIO_TRACELEVEL variable value is set to 4 or more, which is good for troubleshooting but not for live runs or performance measurements.

 ERROR: ld.so: object

-Solution: Check that libvma is properly installed, and that libvma.so is located in /usr/lib (or in /usr/lib64, for 64-bit machines).
+Solution: Check that libxlio is properly installed, and that libxlio.so is located in /usr/lib (or in /usr/lib64, for 64-bit machines).

 Solution: Install the rpm with privileged user (root).